raystack/optimus/docs/docs/development/building-plugin.md

 ### Secret management

 You must be wondering from where that api token came from when we said it will be mounted inside the container.
 Optimus need to somehow know what the secret is, for this current implementation of optimus relies on Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-Optimus is built to be deployed on kubernetes although it can work just fine without it as well but might need some tweaking here and there.
+Optimus is built to be deployed on kubernetes, although it can work just fine without it as well but might need some tweaking here and there.
 An example of creating this secret

 ```yaml
 apiVersion: v1